Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest.md

 ### NewComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest

-`func NewComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest(orderId string, quantity int32, type_ string, limitPrice string, expiration ComHellopublicUserapigatewayApiRestOrderOrderExpiration, legs []ComHellopublicUserapigatewayApiRestOrderGatewayOrderLeg, ) *ComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest`
+`func NewComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest(orderId string, quantity int32, type_ ComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequestType, limitPrice string, expiration ComHellopublicUserapigatewayApiRestOrderOrderExpiration, legs []ComHellopublicUserapigatewayApiRestOrderGatewayOrderLeg, ) *ComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest`

 NewComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest instantiates a new ComHellopublicUserapigatewayApiRestOrderApiMultilegOrderRequest object
 This constructor will assign default values to properties that have it defined,